qdercon/pstpipeline/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/qdercon/pstpipeline/)

-the easiest way to interactively play around with the dataset and replicate the results is to open the Jupyter notebooks in Google Colabatory (by clicking on the button above).
-Many of the package dependencies (R and Python) are in Google Colab already; additional package requirements can be installed manually.
+The easiest way to interactively play around with the dataset and replicate the results is to open the Jupyter notebooks in Google Colabatory (by clicking on the button above); the majority of analyses can be run completely on the cloud with no downloads necessary.
+Many of the package dependencies (R and Python) are in Google Colab already; additional package requirements can be installed manually as explained in the notebooks.
 For speed, I would recommend sticking to variational inference if you are interested in running model fitting - it will elicit very similar results.
 This also requires fewer R packages to be installed.

 #### 2. running locally